harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Rise above love, If love enslaves and puts you in a hole
 >
->Rise over not just thorns, but also above roses in your path strewn
+>Forget not just the  thorns, but also the roses thrown in your path
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >
 >Arise my dear, come walk with me
 >
->Break your  self induced mental image of the dutiful super woman
+>Break the  vision of the dutiful  woman supreme
 >
->Break  the vows  that chain you down
+>Break  the vows  that  fetter and chain
 >
->Break the yokes of  necklaces made of emerald and gold
+>From  the yoke  of  necklaces of emeralds around your neck  abstain
 >
 >Spill the wine of  logic that seeks to rationalize your enslavement
 >
->Like a cyclone you have to howl and rage yet my dear
+>Like a cyclone you have to howl and rage  my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >